Katherine Frederick

 The clients I'm best positioned to serve

 I actually have two ideal clients who, on the surface, may sound very different but who, on a deeper level, are quite similar: 1.
 The first client is someone who is doing fine, but finds themselves asking "Is this it?
 Is this all I can expect from my life?
 Is this all I have to give to it?"
 And this person has a growing suspicion that the emptiness and lack of meaning they are sometimes feeling are messages from down deep that are asking to be heard - a talent or gift that is just waiting to be used, a passion or life purpose that is ready to be embraced, an unfulfilled dream that could still be realized.
 2. My second ideal client comes to me in crisis.
 They're ability to cope as normal has been overwhelmed.
 They are lost and have no idea how to get home.
-They may almost without hope that their lives will ever get better.
+They may be almost without hope that their lives will ever get better.
 Both ideal clients are ready for something very different.
-The first because they have outgrown their former level of coping and second becuase it no longer exists for them.
-Often the crises in our lives come from that same deep part of ourselves.
+The first because they have outgrown their former level of coping and second because it no longer exists for them.
+Often the crises in our lives come from deep longing.
 The message comes out more demanding and despairing but the underlying force is the same.
 Often my second ideal client, once they have gotten some real relief, decide they do not want to go back to just being ok, they know where that eventually led, and they know they now have a unique opportunity, before the concrete resets, to continue their forward journey armed with their new coping skills into something better.

 Virtual